-Control Panel acts as a single place where user can carry out day to day activities.
+Control Panel acts as a single place where users can carry out day to day activities.

-Update manager helps user to keep the TrueOS system updated to the latest release.
-User can schedule/configure automatic updating too.
+Update manager helps the user to keep the TrueOS system updated to the latest release.
+Users can schedule/configure automatic updating too.

 The Life Preserver allows user to save snapshots of the running TrueOS system.
-User can install TrueOS with this saved snapshot.
+Users can install TrueOS with this saved snapshot.
 What a nice feature!

 The Task Manager provides nice graphical view of running processes and usage of system resources.